mrossinek/qiskit-nature-projection-embedding/README.md

 pip install .
 ```

-:warning: You need to install Qiskit Nature 0.7 which is still under development on its `main` branch.
+This code only guarantees to work with Qiskit Nature 0.7.

 ## Usage